 The Oberlin College Counseling Center Statement on Diversity and Inclusion

-These values inform our services and our commitment to fostering a healthy campus community that supports individual well-being and academic success.
+These values structure our services and our commitment to fostering a healthy campus community that supports individual well-being and academic success.